pubstack/site-content/_staff/2017-08-05-carlos-camacho-en.md

 ---

 Carlos is a software engineer
-and have created this event as a hobby as he like to fly and crash his race drones.
+who have created this event long time ago to test his race drone skills.
+Also likes to prototype new designs to push his equipment to the limit.